IAmSeanGref/badpoetry.art/_posts/2024-11-07-from-my-phone.md

 If you think this isn't
 Actually a poem
-You have too high
+You have too high standards
-Standards
+Sent from my iPhone